arnemoor/tmerelay/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge" alt="MIT License"></a>
 </p>

-**CLAWDIS** (formerly Warelay) is a WhatsApp-to-AI gateway.
-Send a message, get an AI response.
+**CLAWDIS** (formerly Warelay) is a multi-platform messaging gateway for AI agents.
+Send a message via WhatsApp or Telegram, get an AI response.
 It's like having a genius lobster in your pocket 24/7.

 ```
 ┌─────────────┐      ┌──────────┐      ┌─────────────┐
 │  WhatsApp   │ ───▶ │ CLAWDIS  │ ───▶ │  AI Agent   │
-│  (You)      │ ◀─── │  🦞⏱️💙   │ ◀─── │ (Tau/Claude)│
+│  Telegram   │ ◀─── │  🦞⏱️💙   │ ◀─── │ (Tau/Claude)│
 └─────────────┘      └──────────┘      └─────────────┘
 ```